Élisabeth Vigée Le Brun: England

-Wishing to find a more permanent lodging, a compatriot named Charmilly directed her to a house in Beck street, which overlooked the Royal Guards barracks.
-Vigée Le Brun terminated her residence there as the noise from the barracks, in her words, "...every morning between three and four o'clock there was a trumpet blast so loud that it could have served for the day of judgement.
+Wishing to find a more permanent lodging, a compatriot named Charmilly directed her to a house in Beck Street, which overlooked the Royal Guards barracks.
+Vigée Le Brun terminated her residence there because of the noise from the barracks; in her words, "...every morning between three and four o'clock there was a trumpet blast so loud that it could have served for the day of judgement.
 The noise of the trumpet, together with that of the horses whose stables lay directly beneath my window, prevented me from catching any sleep at all.
-In the daytime there was a constant din made by the neighbour's children...".
+In the daytime there was a constant din made by the neighbor's children...".
 Vigée Le Brun then moved to a beautiful house in Portman Square.
 Upon closely scrutinizing the house's surroundings for any acoustic nuisance, she took up lodging there, only to be awakened at daybreak by a great screeching from a large bird owned by her neighbor.
-Later on, she also came to know that the former residents had buried two of their slaves in the cellar, where their bodies remained, and once again she decided to move, this time to a very damp building in Maddox Street.
-Although this was far from perfect, the artist was exhausted from constant moving, and decided to remain there, though the dampness of the house, combined with London's humid weather - greatly disliked by the artist - hindered her painting process.
-Vigée Le Brun found London lacking in inspiration for an artist due to its lack of public galleries at the time.
-She visited monuments, including Westminster Abbey, where she was greatly affected by the tomb of Mary, Queen of Scots, and visited the sarcophagi of the poets Shakespeare, Chatterton and Pope.
-She also visited St. Paul's Cathedral, the Tower of London and the London Museum.
+Later on, she also discovered that the former residents had buried two of their slaves in the cellar, where their bodies remained, and once again she decided to move, this time to a very damp building in Maddox Street.
+Although this was far from perfect, the artist was exhausted from constant moving, and decided to remain there, though the dampness of the house, combined with London's humid weather – greatly disliked by the artist – hindered her painting process.
+Vigée Le Brun found London lacking in inspiration for an artist due to its lack of public galleries at that time.
+She visited monuments, including Westminster Abbey, where she was greatly affected by the tomb of Mary, Queen of Scots, and visited the sarcophagi of the poets William Shakespeare, Thomas Chatterton and Alexander Pope.
+She also visited St Paul's Cathedral, the Tower of London and the London Museum.
 She greatly disliked the austere social customs of the English, particularly how quiet and empty the city was on Sundays, when all shops were closed and no social gatherings took place; the only pastime was the city's long walks.
-The artist also did not enjoy the local soiree equivalent - known as Routs (or rout-parties), describing them as stuffy and dour.
+The artist also did not enjoy the local soiree equivalent – known as Routs (or rout-parties), describing them as stuffy and dour.
+The artist sought out the tree under which the famous poet John Milton was said to have composed Paradise Lost, but was surprised to find that it had been cut down.